stride3d/stride-community-toolkit/docs/index.md

 The [Stride Community Toolkit](https://github.com/stride3d/stride-community-toolkit) is a set of C# helpers and [extensions](manual/animation-extensions/index.md) designed to enhance your experience with the [Stride Game Engine](https://www.stride3d.net/).
 It simplifies and streamlines routine development tasks 🛠️, making it easier to build applications for Stride using .NET 8 🎉.

+> [!TIP]
+> While the toolkit's extensions are helpful for many developers, experienced game developers may prefer to examine the toolkit's source code directly.
+The extensions are essentially convenience wrappers, and advanced users might benefit from implementing their own solutions based on the toolkit's code.

 ## 📦 Libraries

 The toolkit includes the following libraries: